 Currently active PRI-coordinated initiatives between investors and companies include:

-The PRI is developing two new engagement initiatives, due to launch in the Autmn / Fall of 2017:
+The PRI is developing two new engagement initiatives, due to launch in early 2018:

 - TCFD aligned climate disclosure – investors will ask companies to align their disclosure and transition strategies with the final recommendations of the FSB Taskforce on Climate-related Financial Disclosures (TCFD).
 It will focus on a range of sectors, except for oil & gas (see below).

 - Climate change transition for oil and gas – investors will look at how the oil & gas sector is addressing the risks they face as part of a transition to a low-carbon economy.
 It will build on new research by Carbon Tracker that illustrates the company-level risks associated with unneeded capital expenditure for 69 upstream oil & gas companies.

 PRI and Ceres are working with an advisory committee of investors to develop a new, jointly-managed collaborative engagement that will expand our engagement efforts on palm oil to commodities such as soy and cattle, which are closely linked to deforestation as well as other ESG issues in the Amazon region and beyond.
 The engagement will be opened to all signatories to join from mid-2017.

 The PRI has launched a global engagement on methane with companies from the oil and gas and utilities sectors.
 Investors will encourage companies to measure, report and reduce methane emissions through the natural gas value chain.
 The engagement will pilot An investor’s guide to methane: engaging with oil and gas companies to manage a rising risk.

 Investors are engaging with companies in the US, Canada and Australia whose lobbying on climate is inconsistent with investors’ interest in maximising long-term value.
 This includes instances where a company’s public position supports climate policy but trade associations the company belongs to are lobbying against it.